andrewm4894/blog/blog/2022-10-09-netdata-pandas-collector/index.md

 We will use the awesome free api from <a href="https://open-meteo.com/" target="_blank" rel="noopener">Open-Meteo</a> and the Pandas collector to pull some temperature forecasts for today across a range of cities and store the mean, min, and max for today in Netdata.

-With the Pandas collector a user just needs to define a sequence of <code>df_steps</code> as part of their collector configuration.
+With the Pandas collector a user just needs to define a sequence of `df_steps` as part of their collector configuration.
 Below is the configuration used in this example.
-We will focus mostly on the <code>df_steps</code> parameter as that's really where all the logic lives.
+We will focus mostly on the `df_steps` parameter as that's really where all the logic lives.

 ```yaml
 # example pulling some hourly temperature data